 Because the cut variations are difficult for most non-professionals to follow, here is an in-depth breakdown of the most common diamond and gemstone shapes and cuts.

-Round is the standard shape that dominates the faceted gem market.
-Modern rounds with a brilliant-cut are popular because they capture the stone’s sparkle.
+brilliant-cut are popular because they capture the stone’s sparkle.
 Developed exclusively for diamonds, the round brilliant cut of today includes gemstones, too.
 However, the round shape is more ideal for diamond jewelry under three carats.

 The oval cut is an elegant shape for rings, as it makes your hand appear slimmer.
 Modern ovals use the brilliant-cut with 58 facets.
 The added sparkle helps hide inclusions in the stone better than some other cuts.
 The cut doesn’t feature any sharp corners either, creating a softer appearance.